SOMISANA

 Sustainable Ocean Modelling Initiative: a South african approach

-Sustainable Ocean Modelling Initiative: a South African Approach (SOMISANA)
+A Sustainable Ocean Modelling Initiative: a South African Approach (SOMISANA)

 The vision of SOMISANA is for a sustained and transformed critical mass of internationally recognized South African numerical ocean modelling experts who provide accurate information about the changing state of the ocean for enhanced impact.
 The meaning of SOMISANA is ‘to work together’, underscoring the role that we hope SOMISANA will play in facilitating collaboration and cooperation between various institutes in generating information about the state of the ocean that supports coastal resilience.